cepdnaclk/e19-co227-digital-signage-content-management-system/docs/README.md

 permalink: index.html

 # Please update this with your repository name and title
-repository-name: eYY-XXX-project-template
+repository-name: e19-co227-digital-signage-content-management-system
-title:
+title: Digital Signage Content Management System
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
+# Digital Signage Content Management System

 ---